Inducible plant defenses against herbivory: A mechanism of defence induction: changes in gene transcription rates

 Systemically induced defences are at least in some cases the result of changes in the transcription rates of genes in a plant.
 Genes involved in this process may differ between species, but common to all plants is that systemically induced defences occur as a result of changes in gene expression.
 The changes in transcription can involve genes which either do not encode products involved in insect resistance, or are involved in general response to stress.
 In cultivated tobacco (Nicotiana tobacum) photosynthetic genes are down-regulated, while genes directly involved in defences are up-regulated in response to insect attack.
 This allows more resources to be allocated to producing proteins directly involved in the resistance response.
 A similar response was reported in Arabidopsis plants where there is an up-regulation of all genes that are involved in defence.
 Such changes in the transcription rates are essential in inducing a change in the level of defence upon herbivory attack.

 Classification of induced genes

 Not all up-regulated genes in induced defences are directly involved in the production of toxins.
 The genes encoding newly synthesised proteins after a herbivory attack can be categorised based on the function of their transcriptional products.
 There are three broad classification categories: defence genes, signalling pathway genes and rerouting genes.
 The transcription of defensive gene produces either proteins that are directly involved in plant defence such as proteinase inhibitors or are enzymes that are essential for the production of such proteins.
 Signalling pathway genes are involved in transmitting the stimulus from the wounded regions to organs where defence genes are transcribed.
 These genes are essential in plants due to the constraints in the vascular systems of the plants.
-Finally, rerouting gene are responsible in allocating resources for metabolism from primary metabolites involved in photosynthesis and survival to defence genes.
+Finally, rerouting genes are responsible in allocating resources for metabolism from primary metabolites involved in photosynthesis and survival to defence genes.